KoshmareG/instatalk/README.md

 The application is built on Ruby on `Rails 7.0.4` and `Ruby 3.1.2`.

-Иefore runing the application, run the commands from the project folder:
+Before runing the application, run the commands from the project folder:

 ```
 $ bundle